gitkrishna15/AutoNotes-AI/README.md

 Phase 1 (Current):
 	•	Stable transcription + classification + structured notes
 Phase 2 (Planned):
+	•	Standalone User Prompt to chat with LLM ( User prompt -> LLM )
+	•	Standalone User prompt to chat with LLM using Audio ( User Audio -> text -> LLM Prompt )
+	•	Process PDF/Images as input with user prompt
 ```
+# Tests
+Currently tested only on Mac Book Pro with enable notes option for general, int , cert and individual prompt options.

 # License
 This project is released under the MIT License.